 A peaked white tent under the stars or an outdoor ceremony overlooking the Mystic River is just a touch of the endless possibilities of our lush North Lawn.
 For events with up to 500 guests, the North Lawn is a memorable location for events of all kinds.

 The Boat Shed at Lighthouse Point

-For those looking for the complete New England experience, the Boat Shed at Lighthouse Point is the perfect place for a relaxed yet stylish reception, with spectacular views of Mystic Seaport and the Mystic River.
+For those looking for the complete New England experience, the Boat Shed at Lighthouse Point is the perfect place for a relaxed yet stylish reception, with spectacular views of Mystic Seaport Museum and the Mystic River.
 This open-air pavilion is known for serving casually elegant clambake receptions and buffets on the riverbanks.
 The Boat Shed will host 200 guests.

 The 19th-century charm of the Morgan Suites makes a perfect spot for cozy receptions or relaxed business meetings.
 The Morgan East room can accommodate up to 70 guests and the Morgan West room can accommodate up to 45 guests.
 These rooms can either be rented together or separately.

 The steamboat Sabino is the oldest wooden, coal-fired steamboat in regular operation in the U.S. Built in 1908 in East Boothbay, Maine, by W. Irving Adams, she spent most of her career ferrying passengers and cargo between Maine towns and islands.
 From 1927 to 1960 she served the islands of Casco Bay, running out of Portland.
 She is still powered by the two-cylinder Paine compound steam engine installed in 1908.
 Sabino was purchased by Mystic Seaport Museum in 1974 to serve as a working exhibit.
 She is operated during the warmer months on regularly scheduled runs for the enjoyment and education of visitors.
 The Sabino was formally designated a National Historic Landmark in 1992.